 Some people are naturally less confident individuals, and they need to learn how to become confident with horses.
 Others are getting on horses that are out of control to varying degrees and putting themselves into dangerous situations, mainly because they’ve been told to just get on and show the horse who’s boss.
 We don’t think this approach is effective at all; in fact, fear can get so bad that people give up on their dream and stop riding altogether.

 Parelli Horse Training takes a natural approach to shifting fear.
 This might involve strategies that you can do in simulation – without even going near your horse – to retrain your brain.
 It’s also critically important that you learn how to help your horse be safe to ride.
 In our Natural Rider DVD we discuss fear and how to overcome it.
-Even more detail can be found in our Four Savvys.
+More details can be found in our Four Savvys.

 We invite you to release your fear of riding horses and begin to enjoy the wonderful pleasures that await you in exploring a balanced, loving and anxiety-free relationship with your horse.